Patrick Cowdell: Professional career

 Cowdell turned pro in 1977 and in 1981 took on WBC world featherweight champion Salvador Sánchez, losing a close and hard-fought split decision in which Cowdell was dropped in round 15.
 In 1985 Cowdell challenged Azumah Nelson for the WBC featherweight title, but was caught cold by a bullet of a punch and knocked out in the first round.
 He fought on but retired in 1988 after being stopped by Welshman Floyd Havard.
 He finished up with stats of 36–6–0 (18 KOs) that included spells as British, Commonwealth and European Champion.

-Life After Boxing
+Life after boxing

 Pat runs four professional dinner shows a year at the Burlington Hotel in Birmingham's city centre.
 In February 2007, Cowdell returned to putting shows on at the Burlington after a three-year hiatus at the Holiday Inn – also in the centre of Birmingham.

 He also trains/trained a band of fighters that include Bedworth's former Midland Area super-middleweight champion Neil Tidman, Leamington Spa's Richard Mazurek, and Coventry foursome Dougie Walton, Sean McKervey, Joe McCluskey and John Ruddock.
 Cowdell's most famous pupil, Birmingham-based gypsy Jimmy Vincent, twice challenged for the British title before retiring in 2005.